-- A significant reduction in single-use plastic and packaging waste in the city - Behavioural shift amongst customers who embraced the idea of bringing their own containers, leading to a change in takeaway habits - Creating jobs for tiffin carriers and cleaning staff, boosting local employment opportunities - · And raising the profile of plastic pollution and encouraging other cities to adopt similar systems.
+- A significant reduction in single-use plastic and packaging waste in the city - Behavioural shift amongst customers who embraced the idea of bringing their own containers, leading to a change in takeaway habits - Creating jobs for tiffin carriers and cleaning staff, boosting local employment opportunities - And raising the profile of plastic pollution and encouraging other cities to adopt similar systems.

-This project is based on the goals and successes of the company Mumbai Dabbawala, that also reverted to traditional reuse practices to provide cooked meals to homes and workplaces in reusable tiffin containers via Dabbawalas in India (Mumbai Dabbawala).
+This project is similar to the goals and successes of the company Mumbai Dabbawala, that also reverted to old traditions to provide cooked meals to homes and workplaces in reusable tiffin containers via Dabbawalas in India (Mumbai Dabbawala).